 * * *

-This replaces the Country Specific Information for Afghanistan dated February 7, 2012, to update Entry/Exit Requirements for U.S. Citizens and Threats to Safety and Security.
+This replaces the Country Specific Information for Afghanistan dated January 28, 2013, to update the sections on Country Description, Entry/Exit Requirements for U.S. Citizens, Threats to Safety and Security, Criminal Penalties, and Special Circumstances.